trygvebw/everydream/README.md

 2. Create a new conda environment with the provided environment.yml file: `conda env create -f environment.yml`
 3. Activate the environment: `conda activate everydream`

-Please note other repos are using older versions of some packages like torch, torchvision, and transformers that are known to be less VRAM efficient and cause problems.
+*Please note other repos are using older versions of some packages like torch, torchvision, and transformers that are known to be less VRAM efficient and cause problems.
 Please make a new conda environment for this repo and use the provided environment.yml file.
+I will be updating packages as work progresses as well.*

 ## Techniques